peterino2/zig-halcyon/docs/halcyon/docs/index.md

 Halcyon is the ultimate script for producing rich and reactive interactive fiction.

-Here's what we aim to provide. by v0.5.0
+Here's what we aim to provide.
+By v0.5.0.

 #### 📜 A simple language